chen42/openbehavior/operantLicking/Assembly.md

 All wires are connected.
 ![] (images/wires.jpg)

 The fully assembled device.
 The RFID antenna can be placed on its holder on the right side.
 The spouts can be disconnected for cleaning purpose.
+The LCD shows the following info:

+*B07S14*: Box 7, session 14

+*26A1*: the last four characters of the RFID

+*54Le*: 54 minutes left

+*a1i1r0vr10*: Active lick = 1, inactive lick = 1, reward = 0, Variable ratio 10

 ![] (images/assembled.jpg)